Keepercal/streets-dashboard/README.md

 <br>*Overpass Turbo* 👉 https://overpass-turbo.eu/

 ## What's new?
-### v0.4.0-alpha
+### v0.5.0-alpha

 ### Added
+- Dynamic Searching: Search any boundary on OpenStreetMap
-- You can change the basemap layer for the map, showing you OpenStreetMap layer or satellite view.
+- Basemap: Change the basemap, showing you map, OpenStreetMap layer or satellite view